LouisdeBruijn/waterfall-logging/README.md

 ## Documentation

-Documentation can be created using the following command:
+Documentation can be created via

 ```commandline
 mkdocs serve